FREE SHIPPING for orders over $50 --- Join and SAVE --- Check out the rewards program!!

 PRODUCT DETAILS:

 Experience the powerful benefits of our black tea infused with the same medicinal mushroom mix as our signature mushroom coffee.
 Our black tea has a rich, authentic flavor that is sure to satisfy your taste buds, while the added benefits of medicinal mushrooms make it an even more enticing choice.
 Unlike regular teas that lack this unique blend of mushrooms, our black tea offers a more wholesome and invigorating experience.
-Don't settle for ordinary tea when you can enjoy the exceptional taste and benefits of our mushroom-infused black tea.
+Don't settle for ordinary tea when you can enjoy the exceptional taste and benefits of mushroom-infused black tea.

 *Why did we choose to incorporate Chaga, Lion's Mane, Cordyceps, and Artist Conk mushrooms in our coffee blend?